oceanlau/garbage/PHP/Laravel/README.md

     }
     ```

--   Force JSON: Laravel has prewritten some API code for us, but did not enforce a JSON reponse.
+-   Force JSON response: Laravel has prewritten some API code for us, but did not enforce a JSON reponse.
 Since nowadays it would be strange to most clients that an API returns a HTML page instead of a JSON object, for most of us we'd better enforce JSON reponses on API calls ourselves.

     Obviously it would be a bad idea to force Laravel to return JSON on every kind of request.
 Surely We can return JSON from our controller code.
 But when there is an exception, including validation failure and authentication failure, the default way of Laravel handling it is still returning HTML.